LucasDelfino92/morrowindsharp/readme.md

 As to what makes me not use a mod:

 - The mod, I feel, isn't worth the time that goes into installing it.
 When your modding guide consists of 100+ mods, trying to keep it short is key.
-- The mod adds "original content" to the game, such as NPCs, quests, etc. I don't feel comfortable with that sort of content.
 - The mod stands out too much from the vanilla game.
-Even mods that utilize vanilla assets can stand out (for instance, by adding lots of clutter in a game notorious for its sparse use of clutter).
-- The mod conflicts with many mods present in the guide.
+- The mod conflicts with many mods present in the guide, or overhauls aspects of the game that make it incompatible with many other mods.
+This and the above comment is why I tend to stay away from overhauls.
 - The mod is very performance intensive.

 ### Is this guide compatible with OpenMW?